 The IMS service profile is defined and maintained in the HSS and its scope is limited to IM CN Subsystem.
 A Public User Identity shall be registered at a single S-CSCF at one time.
 All Public User Identities of an IMS subscription shall be registered at the same S-CSCF.
 The service profile is downloaded from the HSS to the S-CSCF.
 Only one service profile shall be associated with a Public User Identity at the S-CSCF at a given time.
 Multiple service profiles may be defined in the HSS for a subscription.
 Each Public User Identity is associated with one and only one service profile.
 Each service profile is associated with one or more Public User Identities.

 An ISIM application shall securely store the home domain name of the subscriber.
-For UEs supporting only non-3GPP accesses, if neither ISIM nor USIM is present, but IMC is present, the home domain name shall be stored in IMC.
+For UEs supporting only non-3GPP accesses or UEs accessing IMS of SNPN, if neither ISIM nor USIM is present, but IMC is present, the home domain name shall be stored in IMC.
 It shall not be possible for the UE to modify the information from which the home domain name is derived.

 It is not a requirement for a user to be able to register on behalf of another user which is third party registration specified in IETF RFC 3261 [12] or for a device to be able to register on behalf of another device or for combinations of the above for the IM CN subsystem for this release.